-But Switzerland isn’t perfect, and whilst its tax rates are incredibly competitive compared to those in some other parts of the world, anyone seriously thinking about relocating their entire life overseas needs to know the pros and the cons of living in Switzerland before they make a firm commitment to the country.
+And whilst its tax rates are incredibly competitive compared to those in some other parts of the world, anyone seriously thinking about relocating their entire life overseas needs to know the pros and cons of living in Switzerland before they make a firm commitment to the country.

 Living in Switzerland – the pros

 1. Easy relocation

 The good news is that if your company is relocating to Switzerland, and you’re offered your ‘old’ job back, you can probably move to live and work in Switzerland relatively easily.

 Switzerland is not the easiest country to relocate to permanently.
 You can’t just decide one day to move to Switzerland with no residency permit or work visa – unless you are very, very wealthy indeed.

 However, as stated, if you have an offer of employment, you can get a visa and relocate.
 The financial services sector in Switzerland is strong and remains strong even in the face of the global economic downturn.

 You can find more information on visas, residency, renting, opening bank accounts, and other relocation issues in our Moving To Switzerland guide.

 2. Flexible taxation